 How to Get to Kanazawa:

-• There are direct trains on the Hokuriku Shinkansen service between Tokyo and Kanazawa.
+• By train: There are direct trains on the Hokuriku Shinkansen service from Tokyo Station to Kanazawa Station.
 The journey takes just under two hours and is covered by the Japan Rail Pass

 Much like Kanazawa, Matsumoto is another historic former samurai town.

 The city is dominated by the towering black Matsumoto Castle, which is another of Japan’s 12 original castles.
 Alongside Himeji Castle, Matsumoto Castle is probably the finest example of all of Japan’s surviving castles.